FaradayRF/Faraday-Software/Applications/Telemetry/readme.md

 This also allows us to use a standard web browser for basic debugging.
 We can easily see telemetry data with a simple URL query as we will show you shortly.
 [DB Browser for SQLite](http://sqlitebrowser.org/) is also a great tool which allows you to manipulate the database and perform simple plotting.
 It's simple to use the program to export a CSV for plotting in Excel as well.

 ## Configuration

-Telemetry uses [telemetry.ini](telemetry.ini) to properly connect to Proxy and save data to a SQLite database.
-This configuration file contains the following:
+Before Telemetry can connect to Proxy and save data to an SQLite database, you need to create a `telemetry.ini` file with your callsign.

+ 1. Navigate to the `Applications/Telemetry` folder
+ 2. Create a copy of `telemetry.sample.ini` and rename the new file `telemetry.ini`
+ 3. Open `telemetry.ini` in a text editor and update the requested information noted  by `REPLACEME`

+Configuring Telemetry consists of changing two parameters for basic use:`UNIT0CALL` and `UNIT0ID`.
+These will let Telemetry properly query Proxy to obtain the correct telemetry data.

+* `[TELEMETRY]` Telemetry application section
+ * `UNITS` Quantity of Faraday radios connected to computer
+ * `UNIT0CALL` Callsign of first radio
+ * `UNIT0ID` Node ID of first radio

+This configuration file also contains the following:

 * `[FLASK]` Flask telemetry server section
  * `HOST` Flask hostname or IP address